 Please be assured that our Funeral Directors will be at your side every step of the way.
 They are uniquely qualified to make recommendations, anticipate concerns and ensure that your wishes are carried out with compassion and world-class family care.

 Being a family-owned funeral home, we know that your needs do not end once the funeral service is over.
 That is why our service to your family does not end with the funeral service either.
-Please ask one of our Funeral Directors about Family Care or click here to learn more about this complimentary program available to you and your family.
+Please ask one of our Funeral Directors about our After Care Services or click here to learn more about this complimentary program available to you and your family.

 Important Notice: Before any final funeral arrangements are confirmed (e.g., publication of the obituary; notification of family and friends), the family should speak to the officiating minister/celebrant, as well a Funeral Director at one of our three Chapel locations and the facility where the funeral services are scheduled to take place.
 This is to avoid telling family and friends where and when the funeral will be happening only to discover that the minister/celebrant and/or facility is not available on the day and/or time you have specified.